Eyal-ro/Python-EAG-analysis/README.md

 # Python-EAG-analysis

-his project creates an easy-to-use dashboard that allow researchers to load, pre-process and plot initial EAG data from .ASC files.
+This project creates an easy-to-use dashboard that allow researchers to load, pre-process and plot initial EAG data from .ASC files.

 ## Description